codescape/jira-scrum-poker/contributing.md

 * test (adding missing tests, refactoring tests; no production code change)
 * chore (updating dependencies etc; no production code change)

-### Message body (optional)
+**Message body (optional)**

 * uses the imperative, present tense: “change” not “changed” nor “changes”
 * includes motivation for the change and contrasts with previous behavior

-### Message footer
+**Message footer (optional)**

 The message footer is used to reference issue that are addressed and closed by this commit.
 Closed issues should be listed on a separate line in the footer prefixed with "Closes" keyword like this:

     Closes #17